deczak/deczak_cms/README.md

 I write it, although it should be clear, but better: This is an early version and a lot is missing.
 Do not use this version in live stage.

+There is no update function at the moment, every new version may be requires a new installation.

 ### Planned functions and properties (provisional)

 + User authentication across multiple databases.
 As an example, you have several projects, but users should be central in one place.